mix1009/sdwebuiapi/README.md

 # create API client with default sampler, steps.
 #api = webuiapi.WebUIApi(sampler='Euler a', steps=20)

-# optionally set username, password when --api-auth is set on webui.
+# optionally set username, password when --api-auth=username:password is set on webui.
+# username, password are not protected and can be derived easily if the communication channel is not encrypted.
+# you can also pass username, password to the WebUIApi constructor.
 api.set_auth('username', 'password')
 ```